Bivalirudin — From Leech Hirudin to FDA-Approved Anticoagulant

 Commercial Trajectory

-A 20-amino-acid synthetic peptide, rationally designed from a leech SGSry protein, generated peak revenues exceeding $600M/year and sustains a global market of ~$666M (2025), projected to approach $1 billion by 2031 — one of the most successful translations from natural product to pharmaceutical in cardiovascular medicine history.
+A 20-amino-acid synthetic peptide, rationally designed from a leech salivary protein, generated peak revenues of approximately $636M (2014, pre-generic; The Medicines Company / Angiomax) and sustains a global market of ~$666M (2025); generic competition has compressed revenue since 2017 (market estimates: Infinity Market Research) — one of the most successful translations from natural product to pharmaceutical in cardiovascular medicine history.

 Comparative Pharmacology — From Heparin to DOACs